aayushkt/Chopstix/README.md

 ## How to Play

 The game itself is quite simple.
-Each player has two hands, with one finger raised on each hand.
+Each player has two hands, and begins with one finger raised on each hand.
 The players decide who goes first.
 The first player can tap either hand with a raised finger on any opponent's hand with a raised finger.
 Upon doing so, the opponent adds that many fingers to their hand.

 For example, say Alice has 2 fingers raised on her left hand and 3 on her right, while Bob has 1 finger raised on his left hand and 2 on his right.
 Alice can then tap her left hand on Bob's left hand, leaving her hands unchanged, but Bob now has 4 fingers raised on his left hand and 2 on his right.